rohitrrk22/Deep-Learning/Audio_Data/Music_Genre_Identification/README.md

 ## Overview
 For Music Genre Identification using pretrained InceptionV3 Model:
-* Converting all the Audio Files(.au) into Spectograms using Librosa python package and saving those spectograms in respective genres folders.
+* Converting all the Audio Files(.au) into Spectograms Images using Librosa python package and saving those spectograms in respective genres folders.
 * Shuffling the images of the spectograms and splitting the data into Train,Validation and Test Sets.
 * Since the size of the entire dataset is quite low(1000 images) before passing the data to model for training we would be artificially expand the size of a training dataset by   creating modified versions of images in the dataset using Image Data Augmentation Technique.
 * Using pretrained CNN(InceptionV3) Model we are training the model and checking its performance on Validation and Test Dataset respectively.